 Eyam has other organisations that have similarly helped to make the village an active, community orientated place.

-The highpoint of each year is, probably, ‘Wakes Week’, at the end of August.
-Various community events take place and the historic Well Dressings, newly-created each year by local people, are put on display.
-The Week culminates in the village Carnival, which is great fun and raises substantial sums for local charities.
+‘Wakes Week’ at the end of August is a high point in the village year.
+Various community events take place and the historic Well Dressings, designed and created each year by local people, are put on display.
+Wakes Week culminates in the village Carnival, which is great fun and raises substantial sums for local charities.

-There are many places of interest to visit in the village, including St Lawrence’s Church, the Boundary Stone, the Riley Graves (where the Hancock family lived and died, their only survivor being Mrs Hancock who buried her husband and 6 children), Mompessons Well, the Darby Graves and Eyam Hall.
+There are many places of interest to visit in the village, including St Lawrence’s Church, the Boundary Stone, the Riley Graves (where the Hancock family were buried, their only survivor being Mrs Hancock who buried her husband and six children), Mompesson's Well, the Darby Graves and Eyam Hall.

-The village has a Post Office, a doctor's surgery, a primary school, two village shops and a Craft Centre (at the Hall).
+The village has a Post Office, a pub, a doctor's surgery, a primary school, two village shops, various cafes and a range of shops and eating places in the courtyard of Eyam Hall.
 Bed and Breakfast and holiday lets are also available.

 Public Toilets: Located on the car park, directly opposite the Museum.

 The Miners Arms – Water Lane, Eyam, S32 5RG